brandonkelly/TwigForDesigners/types-of-tags.md

 ## Output Tags

 The third and final type of tag Twig supports is Output Tags.
-They are wrapped in `{{` and `}}`, and can be used to output dynamic content.
+They are wrapped in `{{` and `}}` delimiters, and can be used to output dynamic content.

 ```jinja
 {# Win ‘em over with kindness #}